jkulawik/blog/_drafts/discord-alternative.md

 but I include them to cover all bases.
 Quite interestingly, many user reviews tend to prefer Matrix (covered below) instead of these apps.

-A note about Jitsi Meet: it's a free and open-source video conference platform which seems pretty decent from my brief experience with it.
+Note: Many of these apps integrate Jitsi instead of having their own video calls.
-It has most of the features of Discord video calls (even the reaction soundboard).
+It's a free and open-source video conference platform which seems pretty good from my brief experience with it.
-Many apps integrate Jitsi as their voice call platform, and Jitsi servers can be self-hosted.
+It has most of the features of Discord video calls (even the reaction soundboard) and its servers can be self-hosted.

 ### Mattermost